0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **Can a C&R holder purchase a C&R-eligible *semiautomatic assault rifle* and walk away with it the same day?**

 I don't have an official answer, but in my opinion no. RCW [9.41.092](https://app.leg.wa.gov/RCW/default.aspx?cite=9.41.092) requires the dealer to wait ten business days before delivering any semiautomatic rifle, but, importantly, the clock starts when the buyer submits a purchase application or a background check is initiated for a transfer.
 And since a C&R transfer is exempt from the background check provisions, I do not believe the transfer window applies.

-**Are there any other ways a C&R interacts with WA state law that may not be obvious?**

-The way that state law is worded leads me to believe that a transfer of a C&R-eligible semiautomatic rifle from an out-of-state source or an in-state private source is easier than from an in-state dealer.
-Because state law regulates semiautomatic rifle transfers by placing requirements on dealer deliveries independent of the background checks, it's likely that some parts of I-1639 may still be required for an in-state dealer even if the background check isn't required.
-But I don't have any experience with this yet and haven't seen any official interpretations.

 ## Health Information Waiver